 For most tourists arriving in Auckland, Piha Beach is the logical destination for a first glimpse of New Zealand's pristine North Island coastline.

-For an even keener local look at the Kiwi surf lifestyle, make the half-hour drive west of Auckland to Muriwai Beach.
-The oceanfront here is beautifully rugged, with black sand beaches, pounding surf and rocky headlands where you can forage for New Zealand's famed green lip mussels at low tide.
+But for an even keener local look at the Kiwi surf lifestyle, make the half-hour drive west of Auckland to Muriwai Beach.
+Its oceanfront is beautifully rugged, with black-sand beaches, pounding surf and rocky headlands where you can forage for New Zealand's famed green lip mussels at low tide.

-Surfers love Maori Bay - just around the headland from the main beach - for its consistent beach break, and the fact that the horseshoe stretch of sand here is sheltered in a cove, making it a good place to toss down a towel for the day.
-A rocky outcropping between the bay and the beach is home to New Zealand's largest onshore gannet (sea birds) colony.
+Surfers love Maori Bay — just around the headland from the main beach — for its consistent beach break, and the horseshoe stretch of sand here is sheltered in a cove, making it a good place to toss down a towel for the day.
+A rocky outcropping between the bay and the beach is home to New Zealand's largest onshore colony of gannet seabirds.

-EAT: Kiwis get kudos for their great coffee, and latte lovers will adore the espresso drink called a 'flat white.'
-The weekend breakfast scene at Sand Dunz, near the main beach parking lot, sees locals mingling with city dwellers visiting from Auckland.
-Try the eggs benedict and ask about the local photography on display.
+Tip: Kiwis get kudos for their great coffee, and latte lovers will adore the espresso drink called a "flat white."
+The weekend breakfast scene at Sand Dunz Beach Cafe, located near the main beach parking lot, sees locals mingling with city dwellers visiting from Auckland.
+Try the eggs Benedict and ask about the local photography on display.

 Fraser Island, Australia

-Less than 200 miles north of built-up Brisbane lies this wild stretch of largely desolate sand.
+Only about 200 miles north of built-up Brisbane lies this wild stretch of largely desolate sand.
 Fraser Island's status as the largest sand island in the world automatically conjures dreams of mile upon mile of blissfully uninterrupted oceanfront.
-Indeed the surf beach stretches for some 75 miles here, and you can easily find a private stretch for swimming.
+Indeed, the surf beach stretches for some 75 miles, and you can easily find a private section for swimming.

 Getting to Fraser requires a short ferry ride.
-And a 4-wheel drive vehicle, hired on the mainland, is the best way to explore the island at your whim.
+A 4-wheel-drive vehicle, hired on the mainland, is the best way to explore the island at your whim.
 When it's time to sleep, pitch a tent in the sand or stay at one of the island's resorts.
-The beaches are sublime, and if you want to de-salt yourself you can dip inland to one of the crystal clear lakes set in the dunes.
+The beaches are sublime, and if you want to de-salt yourself, you can dip inland to one of the crystal-clear lakes set in the dunes.